Neel2377/Node.js_Admin_Panel_PR/Readme.md

 npm start
 ```

-The admin panel will be available at [http://localhost:3000](http://localhost:3000) (or the port specified in your environment).
+The admin panel will be available at https://node-js-admin-panel-pr.onrender.com/.

 ## Usage